-When we think about the South of France, azure waters, chic restaurants, cubism, and a general air of luxury lifestyle come to mind.
+When we think about the South of France, azure waters, chic restaurants, cubism, and luxury lifestyle comes to mind.
 A vacation with children, not so much.
 There is a children-friendly Côte d’Azur.

-But I am here to tell you that it is easily done and extremely enriching and enjoyable experience.
+But I am here to tell you that it is easily done and an extremely enriching and enjoyable experience.
 I will admit that I was trepidatious about finding things to do with kids while visiting the Côte d’Azur.
-I soon found out that the relaxed way of the French Riviera residents, as well as the pristine waters of the coast, made it easy to find things to do.

-Antibes is nestled between Nice and Cannes and is definitely the more laid back “Ville” of the three.
-It is much smaller than its neighbors and much more manageable for walking around and enjoying the shops, restaurants, and museums on hand.
-The Picasso Museum is small enough that won’t overwhelm anyone.
+Antibes is nestled between Nice and Cannes and is definitely the more laid-back “Ville” of the three.
+It is much smaller than its neighbors, and much more manageable for walking.
+You can easily enjoy the shops, restaurants, and museums around town The Picasso Museum is small enough that won’t overwhelm anyone.
 And there are plenty of restaurants to choose from.
 One thing that you will quickly learn is that the French love dogs and kids.
-As long as everyone is respectful, you will find that children are catered to and many restaurants now provide a children’s menu for those who are a little leery of what is offered to adults.
+You will find that children are catered to, and many restaurants now provide a children’s menu.

 The Children Friendly Côte d’Azur | Nice

 After a delicious meal, the Promenade des Anglais is a beautiful walk although it can be a little hot as there is no shade.
-But the water is right there and plenty of access points on to the beach.
-Place Massena at the top of rue Massena is spectacular with its vivid architecture and there are local buskers and giant bubble blowers that are sure to amuse.
+But the water is right there and plenty of access points to the beach.
+Place Massena at the top of rue Massena is spectacular with its vivid architecture, local buskers, and giant bubble blowers that are sure to amuse.

 The Children Friendly Côte d’Azur | Théoule-sur-Mer